Web Design Graphics Tutorial#1: Using Photoshop to make Navigational Buttons Step#1: Open a new document in Photoshop. Go to file>New or press CTRL+N.

 Step#3: Here’s the interesting part.
 You need to think of the color for your navigation menu.
 You can choose a single color or two colors.
 I chose 2 colors: The foreground color is #1C61A6 while background color is # 519FEC using the color picker.
 Both are shades of blue.

+Note: You can choose the color picker by simply clicking on the color boxes shown in the Photoshop menu as shown above.
 Step#4: Now choose a new layer by clicking on the layer icon on the layer’s palette as follows.
 Once the new layer is there, pick the Gradient tool from the Photoshop tool bar.

 Step#5: Now drag the gradient tool (linear gradient) on your new layer from top to bottom.
 This is the result: